Micrified/MiniPascal/README.md

 * `readln(...)`
 * `writeln(...)`

-The above procedures accept a variable number of arguments. `readln(...)` may not be given constant or vector arguments, however.
+The above procedures accept a variable number of arguments.
+Neither `writeln` or `readln(...)` may be given constant or vector arguments, however.

 ## Semantic Checks